rongkangw/tp/docs/UserGuide.md

 ## FAQ
 **Q**: I deleted a member/event by mistake, can I undo it? <br>
-**A**: There’s no undo feature yet, and changes save immediately.
-If you have a backup of clubBook.json, restore it to recover.
+**A**: Unfortunately, there is no undo feature implemented, and changes save immediately.
+If you have a backup of `clubBook.json`, restore it to recover.
 Otherwise, re-add the item manually.
-It is planned for a future release however, and this guide will be updated when it’s available.

 **Q**: Can I delete several members/events at once? <br>
-**A**: There’s no bulk delete feature yet.
-You can remove multiple items by running deleteMember or deleteEvent repeatedly.
-It is planned for a future release however, and this guide will be updated when it’s available.
+**A**: Unfortunately, there is no bulk delete feature implemented.
+However, you can remove multiple items by running `deleteMember` or `deleteEvent` repeatedly.

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another Computer? <br>
 **A**: Follow these steps:
 1. Make a copy of the `data` folder in the **home folder of your current installation**.
 2. Install EASync on another computer (follow the [Quick Start guide](#quick-start))